 All payload types except callback require the --dangerous flag.
 This is an explicit opt-in that confirms you are conducting authorized security testing.

-When --dangerous is used, the CLI displays a prominent warning banner before generating payloads:
+--dangerous is used, the CLI displays a prominent warning banner before generating payloads:

 Template System

 Payloads are generated from templates that combine a hiding technique with a payload type and style.
-The template system:
+The template system:- Selects the hiding technique (e.g.,

-- Wraps the payload instruction in the chosen style (e.g.,
+white_inkfor PDF) - Wraps the payload instruction in the chosen style (e.g.,

-- Embeds the payload type action (e.g.,
+citation) - Embeds the payload type action (e.g.,

-- Generates the document in the target format
+callbackwith the campaign URL) - Generates the document in the target format

 Deterministic Generation

-Use --seed for reproducible payload generation.
+Use--seed for reproducible payload generation.
 The seed controls UUID and token generation, producing identical campaigns and callback URLs across runs:

 - Reproducing specific test scenarios